-My name is Scott Bennett-McLeish and I’m a thirty-something software developer who gets a kick out of writing code both for a living and in my spare time.
+My name is Scott Bennett-McLeish and I’m a software developer who gets a kick out of writing code both for a living and in my spare time.

 Most recently I’ve been enjoying learning and solving day-to-day problems with a new and relatively large microservices style application.
 We’re largely deploying to AWS (with some locally deployed Docker thrown in the mix) and has dragged the whole project into a polyglot development stack with Gradle, Groovy, Lombok, Chef, Ruby, Docker and JSON for actually building and deploying; and then Gradle, AngularJS, Java8 and Postgresql in the mix for the applications themselves.
 Usage of AWS services has centred around CloudFormation for EC2/ELBs/ASGs with plenty of other services called in as needed.